th3blu3b0mb3r/th3blu3b0mb3r.github.io/HackTheBox/nibbles/WriteUp.md

 The specific vulnerability identified using searchsploit is CVE-2015-6967.
 The metasploit exploit found above corresponds to this exploit: https://www.exploit-db.com/exploits/38489

-We can tell by looking at the exploit available for metasploit that the file upload vulnerability is authenticated, so we will need a username and password:
+We can tell by looking at the exploitdb exploit that the file upload vulnerability is authenticated.
+We currently don't have any ccredentials for the application, so we will need to obtain a username and password before this exploit is usable:

 ![Checking to see if we need authentication for the RCE](attachments/Pasted image 20220626160102.png)

 ## Bruteforcing the Nibbleblog login
 ---
-Upon researching Nibbleblog, I was not able to determine if there are any default credentials available for Nibbleblog.
-Because of this lack of default credentials, I decided to attempt to bruteforce the nibbleblog login.
+Upon researching Nibbleblog, I was not able to find any default credentials, so we could not use them as an easy win.
+Because of this lack of default credentials, I decided to attempt to bruteforce the Nibbleblog login page.
 By looking through the github repository, we can see that there is an admin.php file, which contains a login page:

 ![admin.php page in Nibbleblog](attachments/Pasted image 20220626165446.png)